-For new WorldSID RibEyes (serial number greater than 100), "RibEye Pointed Toward Dummy" also loads a new calibration file into the RibEye.
+For first-generation WorldSID RibEyes, "RibEye Pointed Toward Dummy" also loads a new calibration file into the RibEye.
 The RibEye uses different calibration files for left-side and right-side impact.
 If you switch the RibEye from one side of the dummy to the other, use this control to load the appropriate calibration file.
+For a second-generation WorldSID RibEye that has been calibrated for both left- and right-side impacts, both calibration files are already stored in the RibEye, and the correct file is loaded into memory.